A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Storage

-1. Temperature: Store Lioresal at room temperature, typically between 20°C and 25°C (68°F and 77°F).
+1. Temperature: Store medicine at room temperature, typically between 20°C and 25°C (68°F and 77°F).

-2. Protect from Moisture: Keep Lioresal tablets in their original container and make sure to tightly close the lid to protect them from moisture.
+2. Protect from Moisture: Keep tablets in their original container and make sure to tightly close the lid to protect them from moisture.
 Avoid storing the medication in areas with high humidity, such as the bathroom.

 4. Keep Out of Reach of Children: Store Lioresal in a secure location, out of the reach of children and pets.
-The medication should only be used by the person it is prescribed for and under the supervision of a healthcare provider.

 Always check the packaging or consult with your pharmacist for any specific storage instructions provided with your Lioresal medication.
 Proper storage helps maintain the stability and effectiveness of the medication, ensuring it remains safe to use.